edwinokugbo/strapireact/README.md

 ## Up coming features
 - **Light weight and fast custom hooks including**
-    - *useAuthenticated ass quick and easy authentication to your project*
+    - *useAuthenticated adds quick and easy authentication to your project*
-    - *useFetchData is a quick and easy way to get data from an API and use data in your app*
+    - *useFetchData is a quick and easy way to get data from an API and use the data in your app*
     - *useStorage helps you manage your local storage to browser*
 - **Simple alert**